 - Surveyors will travel between sampling units (spread 10 meters apart) on the most direct route possible.
-All adult tortoises, active burrows and carcasses located while moving between sampling units will be assessed and spatially located. - Sample units will be surveyed three times during the season (March 15 to May 15).
+All adult tortoises, active burrows and carcasses located while moving between sampling units will be assessed and spatially located. - Sample units will be surveyed three times during the season (as specified from March 1 to May 31).
 Each sample unit will be sampled in a different daily order over the course of the field season as directed by the DCP.
-The DCP staff will assign two or three sample units to each team so that up to six sample units are completed daily.
+Two or three sample units will be assigned to each team so that approximately six sample units are completed daily.
+Additional plots may be completed within a day if time and environmental conditions allow.
 It is estimated that the field season will be approximately 40 days.